-Your vehicle is equipped with an inside rear view mirror which has an auto-dimming function.
+Your vehicle is equipped with an inside rear view mirror with an auto-dimming function.
 The electronic day/night mirror will change from the normal state to the non-glare state when bright lights

 (glare) reach the mirror.
-When the mirror detects bright light from front or behind, it will automatically adjust (darken) to minimize glare.
+When the mirror detects bright light from behind the vehicle, it will automatically adjust (darken) to minimize glare.